 Dry heat does most of the damage by oxidizing molecules.
 The essential cell constituents are destroyed and the organism dies.
-The temperature is maintained for almost an hour to kill the most difficult of the resistant spores.
+The temperature is maintained for almost an hour to kill the most difficult

 Closed view of Hot Air Oven

 The most common time-temperature relationships for sterilization with hot air sterilizers are